Ethan-t-n/tea_subscription/README.md

 <!-- ABOUT THIS PROJECT -->
 ### About This Project
 ---
 Tea Subscription Service is a Service Oriented Architecture, a Ruby on Rails program built to demo RESTful routes and simple database API solutions.
 It gives three endpoints and utilizes three separate tables.
-This current program can currently allow us to view all subscriptions and allows users to create a new subscription annd cancel a subscription.
+This current program can currently allow us to view all subscriptions and allows users to create a new subscription as well as cancel a subscription.

 TABLES AND ATTRIBUTES </br>